newcoolstudio/growtype/README.md

-Growtype is a WordPress starter theme with a modern development tools.
+Growtype is a starter theme with a modern structure and development tools.

 ## Features